WatForm/Dashplus/docs/index.md

 - if you need a scope for the EventLabel, count the number of events declared in the model.
 If you need a scope for the StateLabel, count the number of basic states declared in the model.

 ## Well-formedness Constraints

+* The source and destinations of states must be OR-states.

 ## Credits and Support